Q&A Report: Creating Better Gene-Edited Cell Lines with the FAST-HDR System

-- How do you prevent the tag from interfering with protein function?
+How do you prevent the labeling tag from interfering with the function of the targeted protein?

-- What types of cell lines have you been able to modify with the FAST-HDR system?
+What type of cell lines have you been able to modify with the FAST-HDR System?

-- How would you handle a very low expressing protein?
+How would you handle a protein with very low expression to accomplish genetic tagging?